Devlore: Device Interrupt Protection for Confidential VMs: Introduction

 \section{Introduction}

-\blfootnote{* These authors contributed equally to this work.} Arm-based platforms are deployed in consumer electronic devices (e.g., phones, cars, laptops) and the cloud.
-Applications running on these platforms typically use integrated devices (e.g., display, sensors, integrated GPUs) to perform their sensitive tasks such as on-device inference or authentication.
-Cloud providers offer integrated accelerators connected to Arm CPUs.
-For example, Nvidia superchips (e.g., Grace-Hopper, Grace-Blackwell) integrate Armv9-A processors with state-of-the-art GPUs~\cite{grace-blackwell-azure} to support AI-models in the cloud.
-In both settings, it is important to safeguard users sensitive computation on the platform from untrusted software (e.g., hypervisor executing on personal devices) and untrusted providers (e.g., cloud management).
+\blfootnote{* These authors contributed equally to this work.} Arm-based platforms are deployed in consumer electronic devices (e.g., phones, cars, laptops), edge devices, and the cloud.
+Applications running on these platforms typically use integrated devices (e.g., display, sensors, integrated GPUs) to perform sensitive tasks (e.g., inference, authentication) on-device or at edge.
+Cloud providers offer integrated accelerators connected to Arm CPUs (e.g., Grace-Hopper and Grace-Blackwell integrate Arm processors with state-of-the-art GPUs~\cite{grace-blackwell-azure, nvidia-digits}).
+In these settings, it is important to safeguard users' sensitive computation on the platform from untrusted software (e.g., hypervisor executing on personal devices) and untrusted providers (e.g., cloud management).

-Confidential computing allows users to execute their computation in isolation from privileged untrusted software.
-Arm has announced a new hardware extension called realm management extensions (RME) to natively support confidential computing.
-Similar to Intel TDX and AMD SEV-SNP, Arm Confidential Computing Architecture (CCA) provides a virtual machine (VM) abstraction.
-CCA isolates VMs from each other and from untrusted hypervisors and host OSes.
+Confidential computing enables users to execute their computation in isolation from privileged untrusted software.
+Arm Confidential Computing Architecture (CCA), similar to Intel TDX and AMD SEV-SNP, provides a confidential virtual machine (\cvm) abstraction with a new hardware extension called realm management extensions (RME)~\cite{tdx, sev-snp, cca}.
+CCA isolates \cvms from each other as well as from untrusted hypervisors and host OSes.
 To achieve this, CCA introduces two new worlds called the realm and the root world.
 The root world has the highest privilege and exclusively executes the trusted firmware including the \sm.
-The realm world houses the confidential VMs and a thin Realm Management Monitor (RMM).
-These new worlds are in addition to two existing worlds: the normal/non-secure world that is reserved for the host hypervisor and the secure world which houses TrustZone-based trusted apps.
+The realm world houses the \cvms and a Realm Management Monitor (RMM).
+These new worlds are in addition to two existing worlds: the normal/non-secure world that is reserved for the host hypervisor and the secure world for trusted OS and apps.

-CCA isolates CPU accesses to memory based on worlds by using a hardware-based mechanism called granule protection tables (GPTs).
-For each physical address, the GPT tracks the world it is mapped to.
-Then, the hardware stops: any world from accessing the root world; the normal and secure world from accessing the realm and the root world.
-Lastly, the RMM software uses page tables to isolate realm VMs from each other.
-This architecture summarized in \cref{fig:devlore-changes}(a) reduces the TCB by keeping the hypervisor and management logic in the normal world.
-The VMs only have to trust the firmware which includes the \sm and the RMM.
-All non-CPU components including integrated devices are mapped to the normal world to ensure that they cannot access the realm or root memory.